ewtoombs/python-calc/README.md

 ## installing
 Installing is pretty standard python fare.
-Combine `./setup.py install --root=prefix` with the package manager of your choice.
+Combine `./setup.py install --root=$prefix` with the package manager of your choice.
 Some crazy person maintains an AUR package, so you Arch Linux users can do `pacaur -S python-calc`.